 VOCs are volatile organic compounds, an umbrella term for over 10,000 chemical compounds that may be found in your indoor air.
 Where do these VOCs come from?
 Cleaning products and personal care products often give off VOCs.
 Most fragrances from air fresheners and perfumes are VOCs.
 Although these chemicals are organic, don’t be fooled into thinking they are harmless.
-Some VOCs such as formaldehyde are classified as carcinogens- cancer causing substances.
+Some VOCs such as formaldehyde, benzene, and methylene chloride are classified as carcinogens- cancer-causing substances.
 The health effects of VOCs depend on the type of VOC, it’s concentration, the duration of exposure, and any chemical sensitivities occupants may have.

 How do you test?

 We have several methods for measuring volatile organic compounds, depending on the level of detail you desire.
 In general, the greater the specificity, the greater the cost.

 One method for measuring VOCs is using a photoionization detector (PID).
 This is a screening tool that approximates the total volatile organic compound levels.
 The advantages of this method include:

 - Data can be logged and graphed over time

 - Multiple rooms can be quickly and easily compared